John Zabrucky: 2008–2020: Decline and closure of Modern Props

 Despite the launching of a satellite office in Vancouver, Modern Props struggled as a result of the Great Recession, during which Zabrucky laid off almost half of his staff and shortened the workweek for the remaining employees.
 Other challenges included the increased use of computer-generated (CG) effects and sets in films and TV series, as well as the popularity of reality television programming, which utilizes few props.

 Around 2014, he accepted an offer to sell the space in Culver City, and relocated to a 600,000 sqft facility in San Fernando.
 Citing the growth of films and TV series being shot outside of California and utilizing CG effects and sets over physical props, Zabrucky decided to close Modern Props in late 2019.
 By May 2020, he had auctioned off the majority of the furniture and props rented out by Modern Props.

 "The most important device in the universe"

-A prop machine designed by Zabrucky and rented out to film and TV productions by Modern Props is sometimes called "the most important device in the universe", as a result of its many appearances in science fiction films and TV series.
+A prop machine designed by Zabrucky and rented out to film and TV productions by Modern Props is sometimes informally called "the most important device in the universe", as a result of its many appearances in science fiction films and TV series.
 The apparatus in question was built for the TV series The Incredible Hulk (1977–1982), and features two long, glass tubes that glow red, orange, and yellow, as well as a control panel outfitted with buttons and dials.
 The device has appeared in multiple episodes of Star Trek: The Next Generation (1987–1994) and the film Austin Powers: The Spy Who Shagged Me (1999), as well as over 100 other films and TV series.